Abarbesgaard/Debugland/docs/getting-started.md

 # Getting Started with Debugland

-**Debugland** is a feature-rich debugging library tailored for .NET developers, simplifying the process of tracking code execution.
+**Debugland** is a feature-rich debugging library tailored for beginner .NET developers, simplifying the process of tracking code execution and understading the code execution.
 By following these steps, you'll have Debugland integrated and running in no time.

 ## Step 1: Install Debugland